bdo/get-started-with-Apollo-Server/README.md

 This is happening when a query has more than one arguments and one of them is deprecated.

-It is then removed from the schema in the Apollo Studo explorer.
+It is then removed from the schema in the Apollo Studio explorer.